mattjgalloway/MJGHTTPRequest/README.markdown

 level things for you.
 All you need to do is hook into whatever mechanism you want to handle the returned data which might be passing it through a JSON or XML deserialiser for example.

+## Features

+ * GET & POST HTTP requests.
+ * URL encoded, multipart & raw POST formats.
+ * Customisation hooks to act on the request at its various stages.

+## Why should I use MJGHTTPRequest?

+MJGHTTPRequest is useful for when you have a project that is using an HTTP API and you find yourself writing the same code over and over again.
+Whether it's the same code using standard Cocoa APIs or some other asynchronous HTTP request framework, MJGHTTPRequest is the perfect replacement to take the pain out of all that duplicated code.
+It gives you the flexibility to write once a class that conforms to the spec laid out by your HTTP API and then use it everywhere!

 ## License

 MJGHTTPRequest uses the 2-clause BSD license.
 So you should be free to use it pretty much however